-We currently sell our NeuroStar Advanced Therapy System and recurring treatment sessions in the U.S. with the collaborative support of our 203 employees as of June 30, 2024.
+We currently sell our NeuroStar Advanced Therapy System and recurring treatment sessions in the U.S. with the collaborative support of our 201 employees as of September 30, 2024.
 Symphony Health estimates that there are approximately 26,300 group and solo practice sites in the U.S. with psychiatrists that prescribe antidepressant medications.
 Our direct sales force primarily targets 53,000 psychiatrists at 26,300 psychiatric practices that treat approximately 13.9 million patients based on data from the Journal of the American Medical Association.
 Some of our customers have purchased or may purchase more than one NeuroStar Advanced Therapy System.
 Based on our commercial data, we believe our customers can recoup their initial capital investment in our system by providing a standard course of treatment to approximately 12 patients.
 We believe our customers can generate approximately \$8,500 of average revenue per patient for a standard course of treatment, which may provide meaningful incremental income to their practices.
-We have a diverse customer base, including psychiatrists in group psychiatric practices, pain management physicians and other medical professionals in the U.S. For the three and six months ended June 30, 2024, one customer accounted for more than 10% of our revenues.
+We have a diverse customer base, including psychiatrists in group psychiatric practices, pain management physicians and other medical professionals in the U.S. For the three and nine months ended September 30, 2024, one customer accounted for more than 10% of our revenues.

 We market our products in a few select markets outside the U.S. through independent distributors.
-International revenues represented 2% of our total revenues for the three months ended June 30, 2024 and 2023, and 3% for the six months ended June 30, 2024 and 2023.
-In October 2017, we entered into an exclusive distribution agreement with Teijin Pharma Limited for the distribution of our NeuroStar Advanced Therapy Systems and treatment sessions to customers who will treat patients with MDD in Japan.
+International revenues represented 3% and 4% of our total revenues for the three months ended September 30, 2024 and 2023, respectively and 3% for the nine months ended September 30, 2024 and 2023.
 We received regulatory approval for our system in Japan in September 2017.
 We obtained reimbursement coverage for the NeuroStar Advanced Therapy System in Japan, which went into effect on June 1, 2019 and covers patients who are treated in the largest inpatient and outpatient psychiatric facilities in Japan.
 We expect our international revenues to be consistent as a percentage of our total revenue.